vippsas/webhooks-api/README.md

 # Webhooks API [BETA]

+💥 Work in progress 💥

 An API to register one or more callback urls per named event per sales unit.

 As an example a merchant can register a callback url for receiving a callback when any of the payments of the merchant is captured.

-There is a set limit on how many registrations per event typer per sales unit allowed, see the API reference for the exact limit.
+There is a set limit on how many registrations per event types per sales unit allowed, see the API reference for the exact limit.

 ## Index